Editor's note: Alex B. Berezow is the editor of RealClearScience and holds a Ph.D. in microbiology.

 The idea is rooted in the epidemiological observation that the rate of autoimmune diseases has been increasing in the industrialized world, but not in the developing world.
 Presumably, this is because of the wide availability of hygienic products in rich countries, which are not available in poor countries.
 Hence, people in the developing world are exposed to more infectious agents than are people in the industrialized world.

-New therapies to treat autoimmune disorders are being developed that incorporate this new knowledge.
+New therapies to treat autoimmune disorders are being developed which incorporate this new knowledge.
 Parasitic worms, which modulate the immune response, are used in "helminth therapy."
-Clinical trials have demonstrated that patients suffering from inflammatory bowel disease improved after ingesting pig whipworm eggs.
+Clinical trials have demonstrated that patients suffering from inflammatory bowel disease improved after ingesting pig whipworm eggs .
 Additionally, mice suffering from a disease similar to multiple sclerosis improved after being infected with flatworms.

 No microbiologist or medical doctor would recommend dispensing with basic sanitary or hygienic practices.
 Everyone should continue washing their hands with (preferably) non-antimicrobial soap and using alcohol-based hand sanitizers.
 But paranoia about microbes, which are in every bite and breath we take, is counterproductive.